-So you want to be a freelance designer?
+So, you want to be a freelance designer?

 Let’s be honest: designing isn’t the most difficult part of a designer’s job.
 Anyone can be good at it if they put in the time.
-What really prevents most freelancers from earning a decent living from their craft in how they handle the non-design aspects of it.
+What really prevents most freelancers from earning a decent living from their craft is how they handle the non-design aspects of it.
 A lot of what you need to survive will not be learned in a design school.

 Here are a few solid pointers every freelancer must remember: